decretist/Dissertation/Chapter3/chapter3.markdown

 difficult a problem as Gratian's biography, it will be important to cling a bit more closely than Noonan did to classical historical methodology and terminology, as they have been codified from the late nineteenth century on."
-1, 106.
+Winroth, “Where Gratian Slept”, 106.

 [7] Noonan, “Gratian Slept Here,” 172.